Siding Vancouver Company

 The siding installation itself takes 7-10 business days for a typical home.
 On top of that, you need to allow some time for detailing (ex) corners and trims.
 This entails caulking the siding after it’s been installed, the installation of flashing that goes between building paper and siding and pushes water out, the installation of a bug screen to protect from insects, some touch up on the nail heads where necessary and then the installation of vents.

-As you can see, there are many elements involved, so don’t hesitate to ask our project manager any questions you may have during the renovation.
+As you can see, there are many elements involved, so don’t hesitate to ask Siding Vancouver project manager any questions you may have during the renovation.

 Do I need to install window trims with siding?

 Window trim is a narrow board (usually white) that goes around the window.
 It could be a painted cedar board or fiber cement board.
 Trims became popular in the 90’s you will often see it on a newer building.
 It can totally transform the way your house looks, and most people install it to make their exteriors look newer or to emphasize the details/colour of the siding.
 Be sure to double check with our crew as some windows (like retrofit) already have trims in it and/or the installation of trims might not be possible.

 Do I need to replace soffits at the same time as siding?

 No, you don’t need to.
 It depends on what material you have on your current soffit and what shape it’s in.
 A soffit is the area of the exterior under the roof.
 Most popular options for soffit are perforated white or black vinyl, aluminum or cedar.
-Cedar is about 3x more expensive than vinyl, but if you choose clear grade (no knots), 3 ½ inch exposure cedar siding in combination with quality backlight, it adds a unique touch to your design of exteriors and looks amazing.
+Cedar is about 3x more expensive than vinyl, but if you choose a clear grade (no knots), 3 ½ inch exposure cedar siding in combination with quality backlight, it adds a unique touch to your design of exteriors and looks amazing.